 One can imagine that one has a simple religion but misinterpret the actual underlying goals.
 For example, libertarians claim the goal is freedom, often to the point of religion.
 To justify this goal, they often say things like “freedom makes humans happier”, or “freedom let’s people thrive”.
 Well, which is it?
 Freedom or thriving?
 What if we have evidence that thriving is sometimes inconsistent with maximal freedom?
 If we act based only on the simple religion, we may fail to achieve our true goals.

 One can make incorrect inferences from the simple religion to a complicated derived principle.
 Harari takes it as given that “don’t murder” is important for civilization surviving.
-Certain Evolutionary Humanists (Nazis) instead concluded that civilization surviving required murdering all the Jews.
-The first inference is correct, the second is not.
+Certain Evolutionary Humanists (Nazis) instead concluded that civilization surviving required killing all the Jews.
+The former inference is correct, the latter is not.
 In general (not in that case), the process of inference can be complicated and subtle, since it requires understanding emergent phenomena for which we usually can’t do controlled experiments.

 Help, my religion is dissolving